chef/chef-web-docs/layouts/shortcodes/node_attribute_precedence.md

 4. A `default` attribute located in a role
 5. A `force_default` attribute located in a cookbook attribute file
 6. A `force_default` attribute located in a recipe
+7. A `normal` attribute located in a JSON file passed via `chef-client -j`
-7. A `normal` attribute located in a cookbook attribute file
+8. A `normal` attribute located in a cookbook attribute file
-8. A `normal` attribute located in a recipe
+9. A `normal` attribute located in a recipe
-9. An `override` attribute located in a cookbook attribute file
+10. An `override` attribute located in a cookbook attribute file
-10. An `override` attribute located in a recipe
+11. An `override` attribute located in a recipe
-11. An `override` attribute located in a role
+12. An `override` attribute located in a role
-12. An `override` attribute located in an environment
+13. An `override` attribute located in an environment
-13. A `force_override` attribute located in a cookbook attribute file
+14. A `force_override` attribute located in a cookbook attribute file
-14. A `force_override` attribute located in a recipe
+15. A `force_override` attribute located in a recipe
-15. An `automatic` attribute identified by Ohai at the start of a Chef Infra Client run
+16. An `automatic` attribute identified by Ohai at the start of a Chef Infra Client run

 where the last attribute in the list is the one that is applied to the